hkl123/floating-form-labels/README.md

 ```

 ### JavaScript
 Next you have to load the file `floating-form-labels/dist/floatingFormLabels.min.js` into your project and make sure that [jQuery](http://jquery.com/) is ready to use.
-You can do this by adding another script tag to your DOM or use a module loader for that.
-Then you have to call the plugin with a selector that matches your wrapping containers.
+You can do this by adding another script tag to your DOM or by using a module loader for that.
+You will then have to call the plugin with a selector that matches your wrapping containers.

 ```javascript
 $('.ffl-wrapper').floatingFormLabels();